vbuxbaum/flake8-linter-action/README.md

 **Required**

-Pull Request number that trigger build.
+Pull Request number triggered the build.

 ## Configure rules and analysis via `setup.cfg`

-In order to configure the ESLint analysis for your project, you must create or modify the `setup.cfg` file at the root of your project.
+In order to configure the Flake8 analysis for your project, you must create or modify the `setup.cfg` file at the root of your project.

 Here follows an example for `setup.cfg`: